aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 conda install -c conda-forge ipywidgets
 ```

 You should then close this notebook and relaunch it to make the package available.
-After that, you can import the submodule of `tqdm`that we are goind to use:
+After that, you can import the submodule of `tqdm` that we are going to use:

 [52]: <https://tqdm.github.io> "TQDM documentation"